See also Epiphone Acoustic Guitars - Reviews

 When looking to buy for the first time, the cost and your budget are of course your primary guides.
 The cost of all things varies greatly and guitars are no exception.
 If you're a complete beginner and not sure how far you'll go with playing the guitar, then obviously don't spend too much.
 You can get something for around £/$50 or less and that's more than adequate to happily let you know if playing the guitar is for you or not.
-There's plenty of variety for cheap acoustic guitars available in the United States and the UK too, just take a look at the prices below?!
-Wow!
+There's plenty of variety for cheap acoustic guitars available in the United States and the UK too.

 And don't be put off by the cheap prices when first starting to play the guitar.
-I've looked at the reviews on the acoustic guitars advertised below and there's some very happy customers who bought these guitars.
-Take a look for yourself.
+I've looked at lots of reviews for cheap acoustics and there's some very happy customers who never paid much cash.

 If on the other hand you have more to spend or you think you will stick to learning and playing the guitar long-term, then maybe you could spend a little more if you can afford to.
 Personally, I think it's better to buy something more decent now if you can afford it and not have to buy again when you get better at playing the instrument, as you will almost certainly want to upgrade as you become more proficient in your playing.Back To Top